shoz-f/cimg_ex/README.md

 end
 ```
 ## License
-The original CImg Library in "src/3rd_party" is licensed under the CeCILL-C/CeCILL.
-To see the license text in the directory
-more detail.

 eCImg - CImg Elixir TTL - is licensed under the Apache License Version 2.0.

+##### license of 3rd party libraries in "src/3rd_party"
+The CImg Library is licensed under the CeCILL-C/CeCILL.

+The stb - single-file public domain libraries for C/C++ - is public domain or MIT licensed.